devmehmetakifv/ATMPrototype/README.md

 # Attention!

-This project is developed for and end-of-term task by a software engineering freshman.
-Therefore you can use this project however you want.
+This project is developed for and end-of-term task by a software engineering freshman, therefore you can use this project however you want.

 ## Educational purposes only!